XanderF98/Bing-A11y-Overhaul/README.md

 Feature consistency against acceptance criteria Release readiness indicators

-This enabled leadership to assess risk and progress without interrupting delivery teams.
+These dashboards enabled leadership to assess risk and progress without interrupting delivery teams.

 Results (Representative)

-Metrics below are illustrative and based on synthetic data reflecting the actual execution trajectory.
+Results below are illustrative and based on synthetic data reflecting the actual execution trajectory.

 ✅ Cleared over 1,000 accessibility backlog items
-✅ Reduced monthly A11y defect intake from hundreds to fewer than 20 ✅ Improved feature consistency from approximately 70% to 95% ✅ Accelerated release velocity by ~20% by reducing late‑stage rework ✅ Increased confidence in accessibility readiness across releases
+✅ Reduced monthly A11y defect intake from hundreds to fewer than 20 ✅ Improved feature consistency from ~70% to ~95%
+✅ Accelerated release velocity by ~20% through reduction in late‑stage rework ✅ Increased confidence in accessibility readiness across releases

 Visuals
-This repository includes synthetic visualizations that reflect the execution improvements:
+This repository includes synthetic visualizations representing the execution improvements:

 Accessibility backlog burn‑down
 Defect intake rate over time
 Acceptance criteria consistency
 Release velocity index

-These visuals are located in the /images directory and rendered in this README and the portfolio site.
+Visual assets are located in the /images directory and are rendered in this README and the accompanying portfolio site.

 Skills Demonstrated